unisonweb/unison/unison-src/transcripts/merge2.md

 ## Update propagation

-Updates are propagated.
-In this example, Alice updates `foo`, and Bob adds a new dependent `bar` of (the old) `foo`.
-When Bob's branch is merged into Alice's, her update to `foo` is propagated to `bar`.
+Updates that occur in one branch are propagated to the other.
+In this example, Alice updates `foo`, while Bob adds a new dependent `bar` of (the old) `foo`.
+When Bob's branch is merged into Alice's, her update to `foo` is propagated to his `bar`.

 ```ucm:hide
 .> project.create-empty project